 WHEN YOU ARE DESIGNING SOMEONE’S HOME, IT IS IMPORTANT TO LEARN ABOUT YOUR CLIENTS.
 DO YOU HAVE TECHNIQUES TO LEARN ABOUT YOUR CLIENTS AND THEIR REQUIREMENTS?

 I try to spend time with them, focusing and taking no observation for granted.
 Face-to-face time is really the best way to learn about them.
-For commercial projects, and sometimes residential projects, we also provide a programming questionnaire which is answered by many people affected by the design.
-It gives everyone involved specific objectives and details to consider prior to our kick-off meeting and helps generate additional more organic conversations amongst the entire team–clients, architects, designers, and tradespeople.
+For commercial projects, and sometimes residential projects, we also provide a programming questionnaire that is answered by many people affected by the design.
+It gives everyone involved specific objectives and details to consider prior to our kick-off meeting.
+It helps generate additional more organic conversations amongst the entire team–clients, architects, designers, and tradespeople.

 WHAT ARE SOME TOP TRENDS YOU ARE SEEING TODAY?

 I don’t follow trends; they are just that.
-I never want anyone to look at a space I’ve designed 10 years from now and think “That is so 2019!”.
+I want no one to look at a space I’ve designed 10 years from now and think “That is so 2019!”.

 WHAT ARE YOUR FAVORITE BRANDS/PRODUCTS TO WORK WITH?

 I prefer organic materials for counter and floor surfaces–stone, marble, wood.
-Although synthetic products are getting better and better, they’re often more expensive than the natural product they’re trying to emulate.
+Although synthetic products are getting better and better.
+They’re often more expensive than the natural product they’re trying to emulate.
 And in my opinion, they’re never comparable in beauty to the variation of colors and textures in the naturally occurring materials.
 I love the textiles offered by Brentano, Peter Fasano, Theo, Boussac Fadini, and J. Robert Scott.
-Theo has a stunning line of classic meets modern furniture; Kravet has an excellent quality custom furniture at affordable price points along with great customer service, and Baker has really sumptuous furnishings.
+Theo has a stunning line of classic meets modern furniture; Kravet has excellent quality custom furniture at affordable price points.
+They also are with great customer service.
+And Baker has really sumptuous furnishings.